ampproject/amp.dev/content/docs/guides/ads_on_amp/ads_getting_started.md

   </amp-ad>
 [/sourcecode]

+By defining your ad unit's height and weight, you've specified the ad size on your AMP page.

+{% call callout('Note', type='note') %}
-Note: The additional data attributes are telling the ad network to pull the right size and pub from their servers.
+The additional data attributes are telling the ad network to pull the right size and pub from their servers.
 Each ad network has different attributes to send.
 [Learn more](https://www.ampproject.org/docs/reference/components/amp-ad#supported-ad-networks).

-### 4. [OPTIONAL] AMP supports an optional placeholder attribute.
-Depending on the ad network, you can choose to show a placeholder until the ad is available for viewing.
-This provides a better user experience by preventing a blank space from showing:
+{% endcall %}

+### 4. [OPTIONAL] Specify a placeholder:

 [sourcecode:html]
  <amp-ad width="300"